Mar 20, 2013 - Claremont, Calif. -

 “My interest in commercializing LanzaTech's technology goes further than a significant business opportunity,” says Holmgren.
 “Too many developing countries lack meaningful supplies of energy.
 Our option to take waste gases and produce renewable fuel or power will help democratize energy supplies, providing a way for millions of people to decrease their reliance on imported sources of fuels and energy, and enabling a greater number of people to access a previously unobtainable standard of living.”

-She also credits the people and forces that helped guide her path.
+Holgrem was a chemistry major at HMC.
+In the article, she credits the people and forces that helped guide her path.

 “Throughout my career and my education I have been fortunate to have professors, managers and peers who have pushed me to be the best I can be.
 I have also been blessed with a naturally positive outlook—I tend to see the potential for good outcomes rather than the risks associated with failure.”